eburghar/rconfd/README.md

 interpreter](https://github.com/CertainLach/jrsonnet). `cconfd`, while working, was a failed attempt using stdc++17 and the [google/fruit](https://github.com/google/fruit) dependency injection library.
 It was way too hard to understand and maintain.
 I never managed to allocate resources to add the missing features or fix some obvious bugs.
-In contrast I ported all `cconfd` features for `rconfd` in just 2 days, and now as consider it feature complete, I know it is also faster, smarter, lighter, maintainable, thread and memory safe.
+In contrast I ported all `cconfd` features for `rconfd` in just 2 days, and now as I consider it feature complete, I know it is also faster, smarter, lighter, maintainable, thread and memory safe.

 # jsonnet ?

 Configuration files are structured by nature.
-Using a text templating system ([mustache](https://mustache.github.io/) like) for generating them expose you to malformations (you forgot to close a `(` or a `{`, bad indent a loop, ...), injection attacks, and escaping hell.
+Using a text templating system ([mustache](https://mustache.github.io/) like) for generating them expose you to malformations (you forgot to close a `(` or a `{`, bad indent in a loop, ...), injection attacks, and escaping hell.
 With jsonnet it's impossible to generate malformed files, unless you use string templates, which defeat the purpose of using jsonnet (objects) in the first place.